(Last revised: 27.11.2018)

 (4) The purpose of data collection is to execute your order.
 The legal basis is Art.
 6 paragraph 1 sentence 1 (b) EU GDPR.

 VIII.
 Processing of Data by External Service Providers

 In some cases we use external service providers to process your data.
 These were carefully selected and engaged by us, are bound to our instructions and are checked on a regular basis.

-(1) Areas of the Börsenverein corporate group, the German book-trade association, perform specific centralised data processing tasks for the affiliated companies in the group.
+(1) Areas of the Börsenverein Group perform specific centralised data processing tasks for the affiliated companies in the group.
 To the extent that there are contractual relations between you and us or between you and one or several companies in our group, your data might be centrally processed.
 This occurs, for example, for the central administration of address data, for contract and service processing, for debt collections and disbursements or in order to generally deal with post.
 Further information on the affiliated companies in the group is available here.

 (2) The legal basis for this is Art.
 6 paragraph 1 sentence 1 (f) EU GDPR.

 X. Recipients of Data for Actions, Events and Similar with Partners

 (1) We can disclose your personal data to third parties if we offer and/or carry out actions, events, competitions, contract conclusions or similar services together with partners.
 You will receive further information on these when you provide your personal data.